 Bhutan short tour is one of the best tours offering you the cultural, historical, and natural highlights of Bhutan.
 The entire short trip to Bhutan covers all the popular sightseeing destinations.
-And it provides you a great the chance to see beautiful artifacts of typical Bhutanese culture and historical spots.
+And it aksi provides you a great chance to see beautiful artifacts of typical Bhutanese culture and historical spots.
 Bhutan’s short tour assures the Bhutan tourist of fascinating cultural discovery, while Bhutan geography, in the mighty Himalayas, promises spectacular natural vistas.

-Visit the Paro Rinpung Dzong, Kichu Lhakhang, the oldest temple in the country, and Drugyal Dzong.
+Visit the Paro Rinpung Dzong, Kichu Lhakhang in this Bhutan short tour, the oldest temple in the country, and Drugyal Dzong.
 Enjoy a full day of sightseeing, including a visit to the National Memorial Chorten, National Textile Museum, the Folk Heritage Museum, and School of Traditional Painting of Arts and Craft.
 Hike to Taktsang Gompa (Tiger’s Nest Monastery) and also visit 200-year-old Watch Tower (Ta-Dzong), including the ruins of historical Drugyal High School.

 Duration: 03 Days